Apache Ignite: Clustering

 Ignite provides ODBC, JDBC and REST drivers as a way to work with the database from other programming languages or tools.
-The drivers utilize either client nodes or low-level socket connections internally in order to communicate to the cluster.
+The drivers use either client nodes or low-level socket connections internally in order to communicate to the cluster.

 Partitioning and replication

 Ignite database organizes data in the form of key-value pairs in distributed "caches" (the cache notion is used for historical reasons because initially, the database supported the memory tier).
 Generally, each cache represents one entity type such as an employee or organization.

 Every cache is split into a fixed set of "partitions" that are evenly distributed among cluster nodes using the rendezvous hashing algorithm.
 There is always one primary and zero or more backup copies of a partition.
 The number of copies is configured with a replication factor parameter.
 If the full replication mode is configured, then every cluster node will store a partition's copy.
 The partitions are rebalanced automatically if a node is added to or removed from the cluster in order to achieve an even data distribution and spread the workload.

 The key-value pairs are kept in the partitions.
 Apache Ignite maps a pair to a partition by taking the key's value and passing it to a special hash function.